dmauser/Lab/ExpressRoute/ER-Local/README.md

 ## Deploy ER Local using Custom Template over Azure Portal

-**Special Note**: At the time of writing, it is only allowed to create ExpressRoute Local SKU over Azure Portal with circuits starting on 2 Gbps but in reality the requirement is 1 Gbps per documentation (see links above).
+**Special Note**: At the time of this writing, it is only allowed to create ExpressRoute Local SKU over Azure Portal with circuits starting on 2 Gbps of bandwidth, but in reality the requirement is 1 Gbps per documentation (see links above).
 Therefore, you can use this ExpressRoute template as workaround until that gets fixed over official Azure Portal.
 Alternatively your can create a 1 Gbps Standard SKU and change SKU to local via Powershell shared on the section below [Change existing ExpressRoute Circuit SKU from Premium or Standard to Local](#Change-existing-ExpressRoute-Circuit-SKU-from-Premium-or-Standard-to-Local).

 Use the following ARM Template to deploy ER Local: